antpearson/Mixd-CSS-Framework/README.md

 - Reference all major breakpoints using the corresponding `$bp` variable
 - Use minor breakpoints as you see fit on a case-by-case basis
 - Work primarily mobile-first, unless using a `max-width` query will bring significantly leaner code and it **does not** contain any background images or fonts
-- **Never** separate media queries into their own stylesheet / per breakpoint
+- **Never** separate media queries into their own stylesheet/per breakpoint
 - **Keeping to this process is vital** due to how the framework compiles styles for old Internet Explorer

 #### Read